 Our staff undergoes thorough health and safety training upon hire.
-Staff members participate in ongoing training and workshops both within the Arcadia and IFSA-Butler contexts as well as within the context of professional international education meetings and activities.
+Staff members participate in ongoing training and workshops within the IFSA-Butler context as well as within the context of professional international education meetings and activities.
 Staff members are also continually updated on current health and safety resources, and they are active participants in the development and maintenance of communication and emergency response protocols.

 The staff at the Alliance’s Washington, D.C. headquarters monitors daily U.S. State Department security announcements and other security-related news outlets.
 In-country resident directors also keep headquarters fully briefed on local security conditions and concerns.
 The Alliance maintains a comprehensive contingency plan for regional and international emergencies in keeping with best practices in the field.

 All Alliance students who are U.S. citizens are registered with the U.S. Embassy upon arrival in-country, and all resident directors maintain contact information both for the U.S. Embassy and for regional consulates.

 All Alliance staff members are trained in emergency response and are on call 24-7 for student emergencies.

 Alliance resident staff have identified the best local hospitals and physicians for student medical treatment and maintains good relations with local authorities.
 An established Alliance communication protocol exists for handling student medical or criminal emergencies and for contacting parents and home institutions where appropriate.

-Medical evacuation insurance is provided for all students through HTH Worldwide, a recognized and well-respected provider of international travel insurance within the field of study abroad.
+Medical evacuation insurance is provided for all students through Cultural Insurance Services International (CISI), a recognized and well-respected provider of international travel insurance within the field of study abroad.

 The Alliance supports the work of the Association for Safe International Road Travel (ASIRT) and employs its Transportation Safety Checklists and Road Safety Tool Box for Study Abroad in staff training, student orientations, travel planning, and vetting of transportation providers.